recombee/node-api-client/README.md

 var recombee = require('recombee-api-client');
 var rqs = recombee.requests;

-var client = new recombee.ApiClient('--my-database-id--', '--my-secret-token--');
+var client = new recombee.ApiClient('--my-database-id--', '--db-private-token--');
 const NUM = 100;

 // We will use computers as items in this example